-- Contacting Provider Network at ProviderNetwork@fbhp.com, or calling 931-560-041, ext.
-6450 - The Plan will contact you to discuss the plan and the steps to b contract with the Plan and become an in-network provider - Supply the Plan with Provider's Council for Affordable Quality Healthcare (CAQH) identification number - For Facilities and for Provider's that do not have a CAQH number, completing a credentialing application found at http://fbhp.com - Allow up to 60 days to complete the contract and credentialing processes
+- Contacting Provider Network at - Email ProviderNetwork@fbhp.com - o Phone (931) 560-0041, ext.
+6450, or toll free (866) 477-0722, ext.
+6450 - The Plan will contact you to discuss the plan and the steps to b contract with the Plan and become an in-network provider - Supply the Plan with Provider's Council for Affordable Quality Healthcare (CAQH) identification number - Emailing or phoning the Provider Network contacts will connect providers to resources to begin the contracting and credentialing process to participate in the Farm Bureau Advantage network.

+- For Facilities and for Provider's that do not have a CAQH number, completing a credentialing application found at: - https://fbhealthplans-dev.azurewebsites.net/mapd-provider/ - Allow up to 60 days to complete the contract and credentialing processes

-10.4Provider Contracting
+10.4 Contracting and Credentialing